mongodb/docs/source/includes/fact-onprem-platform-compatibility.rst

   :ref:`Ops Manager 5.0 <ops-manager-agent-compatibility>`.
 - The platform of the hosts serving the |onprem| agents are :ref:`compatible with the Agents <ops-manager-agent-os-compatibility>`.
+- If you use |bic-short-no-link|, upgrade MongoDB to 4.0 or later.

 If you upgraded the platform for the {+mdbagent+} hosts, :doc:`upgrade the {+mdbagent+}s </tutorial/nav/update-mongodb-agent>`